DeMoehn/aws-templates/lambda/lambda-api-gateway/README.md

 ### Get the data

+- Get the complete GitHub Folder with this link: https://github.com/DeMoehn/aws-templates/archive/master.zip
-- Use: `svn export https://github.com/DeMoehn/aws-templates/trunk/lambda/lambda-api-gateway` to download the folder to a local directory
+- Or download only this folder with: `svn export https://github.com/DeMoehn/aws-templates/trunk/lambda/lambda-api-gateway` to download the folder to a local directory

 ### Create the whole Stack